lablup/raftify/README.md

 ## Support for other languages

-raftify provides bindings for the following languages.
+Raftify provides bindings for the following languages.

 - [Python](https://github.com/lablup/raftify/tree/main/binding/python)

 ## Building from Source

-If you want to build raftify from the source code or set up a development environment, please refer to the [DEVELOPMENT.md](https://github.com/lablup/raftify/blob/main/DEVELOPMENT.md).
+If you want to build Raftify from the source code or set up a development environment, please refer to the [DEVELOPMENT.md](https://github.com/lablup/raftify/blob/main/DEVELOPMENT.md).

 ## References

-raftify was inspired by a wide variety of previous Raft implementations.
+Raftify was inspired by a wide variety of previous Raft implementations.

 Great thanks to all the relevant developers.

 - [tikv/raft-rs](https://github.com/tikv/raft-rs) - Raft distributed consensus algorithm implemented using in this lib under the hood.
-- [ritelabs/riteraft](https://github.com/ritelabs/riteraft) - A raft framework, for regular people. raftify was forked from this lib.
+- [ritelabs/riteraft](https://github.com/ritelabs/riteraft) - A raft framework, for regular people.
+Raftify was forked from this lib.